tokenring-ai/research/README.md

 ## Scripting Function

-The package registers a global `research` function that can be used in scripting contexts:
+The package registers a global `research` function that can be used in scripting contexts through the ScriptingService:

 ```typescript
 // Function signature